 I know the marketing campaigns for these products are compelling.
 And that if you're considering ingesting a pill, or fasting for days on end, or putting coffee up your butt to feel better, that you are probably not in a good place right now.

-So let’s take a look at the different types of cleanses you might encounter and talk about what they may or may not be able to do for you and your IBS.
-It’s your body and your decision.
-Let’s make it an informed one.
+Now we can jump into answering the question, will a colon cleanse help your IBS.
+So, let's take a look at the different types of cleanses you might encounter and talk about what they may or may not be able to do for you and your IBS.
+It's your body and your decision.
+Let's make it an informed one.

 Detoxing through diet